Skip to content

 A good supply of copper is uncomplicated

-Most people are affected by a a varied diet are sufficiently supplied with the trace element copper.
-In certain exceptional cases, however, it may make sense to supplement copper.
-So that you can live as holistically healthy as possible and help many Prevent diseases I recommend for example Forest bathing, Barefoot walking or Intermittent fasting.
+Most people are affected by a varied diet sufficiently supplied with the trace element copper.
+In certain exceptional cases, however, it can be useful to supplement copper additionally.
+So that you live as holistically healthy as possible and many Prevent diseases I recommend for example Forest bathing, Barefoot running or Intermittent fasting.

-Feel free to leave me a comment with questions, criticism and further suggestions on the subject of copper.
+Feel free to leave me a comment with questions, criticisms, and other suggestions about copper.

 All the best,